billpg/HashBack/README.md

     "DeleteUrl": "https://tokens\u044Fus.example/tokens?id=3c14e547-6012-499f-8e32-8c501d3450fc"
 }
 ```

+If a service prefers to have clients go through HashBack to get a Bearer token, it may indicate this preference with a `WWW-Authenticate: Bearer` header and a `hashback` parameter.
+The parameter would be a URL for the client to send a GET request with an `Authorization: HashBack` header.
+This request could include an `Accept: application/temporal-bearer-token+json` or `Accept: application/jwt` (or both) depending on which format it prefers.

 # An extended example.
 **The Rutabaga Company** operates a website with an API designed for their customers to use.
 They publish a document for their customers that specifies how to use that API.
 One GET-able end-point is at `https://rutabaga.example/api/bearer_token` which returns a Bearer token in exchange for passing HashBack authentication.
 This end-points supports a number of query string parameters allowing the caller to request a particular desired life-span for the bearer token and if the request is for a token that will be used in a near future only.